-This lawsuit is brought on behalf of the following persons: All participants who are in the Plan and their beneficiaries.
+This lawsuit is brought on behalf of all participants who are in the AT&T Plan and their beneficiaries.
 Excluded from the Class are Defendants and members of their immediate families or any of their heirs, successors, or assigns.

 WHOM TO CONTACT FOR MORE INFORMATION

 If you are a member of the proposed class or you have information which might assist us in the prosecution of these allegations, please contact one of the following persons:

 Sydney Greenman, Paralegal - email@example.com